-All fruit is safe for hermit crabs, but most will reject citrus fruit due to the strong scent.
-You must also ensure that any fruit you serve is not rotten, and contains no chlorine, pesticide, or herbicide.
-Coconut, pumpkin, bananas, and berries, in particular, are firm favorites of many hermit crabs.
+All fruit is safe for hermit crabs, but many will reject citrus fruit due to its strong scent.
+You must also ensure that the fruit hasn’t gone rotten and that it’s chlorine, pesticide, and herbicide-free.

 Can You Feed Hermit Crabs Fruit?

 Hermit crabs have a sweet tooth, so they won’t need encouragement to eat.
 Fruit is highly nutritious, so it’ll provide a much-needed dietary boost to the health of hermit crabs.

 However, there are rules before offering fruit to hermit crabs.
 Always get organic fruit, as it’s less likely to have been treated with pesticides and herbicides.

 If the fruit is on the turn, that’s OK.
 Hermit crabs will eat grapes that are too wrinkly to visually appeal to humans but don’t feed them rotten or decaying fruit.

 Follow these guidelines before offering fruit to hermit crabs: